how to get a medical license

 Educational Requirements

-Check that you’ve completed an Physician Assistant program recognized by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-Most states require the completion of an accredited program as a prerequisite to licensure.
+Ensure completion of a Physician Assistant program recognized by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Most states require completion of an accredited program as a prerequisite for licensure.

 Certification

-You can obtain national certification through the National Commission on Certification for Physician Assistants (NCCPA).
-The passing of the National Certifying Exam for Physician Assistants (PANCE) is usually required to obtain national certification.
+Obtain national certification through the National Commission on Certification for Physician Assistants (NCCPA).
+Successful completion of the National Certifying Exam for Physician Assistants (PANCE) is typically required for national certification.

 State Licensing Application

-Apply for licensure with the licensing board of the state you plan to practice.
-The application will likely need your personal information such as educational history as well as work experience and confirmation of your national certificate from NCCPA.
+Submit a licensure application to the state’s licensing board where you intend to practice.
+The application will require personal information, educational history, work experience, and confirmation of your national certificate from NCCPA.

 Background Check